 B.A., University of California, San Diego, San Diego, California

 Graduated with a Dual B.A., in History and Psychology in 2001 with honors and awards; participated in athletics freshman year.
 Junior year spent abroad at the University of Madrid.

 Currently teaching Critical Thinking and Ethics

 Cosumnes River College, Sacramento, California

 Adjunct Assistant Professor in Humanities, 12/16 to current

-Currently teaching Humanities 301: Introduction to the Humanities.
+Currently teaching Humanities 301: Introduction to the Humanities and American Humanities.

 Yuba College, Yuba City, California

 Adjunct Part-Time Professor in Philosophy: 8/15 to current